Exact finite-dimensional description for networks of globally coupled spiking neurons: Dynamics off the OA manifold

 The collective dynamics of the network is described by Eqs.~\eqref{eq:ndv} with $I(t) = I_0 + \kappa\pi R(t)$, which is exact in the thermodynamic limit with initial conditions $\Phi(0) = \sigma(0) = 1$, $\lambda(0)=2$.
 The initial uniform voltage distribution amounts to the $\mathcal M$-function given by Eq.~\eqref{eq:ogfun} with $d=1$.
-As shown in Fig.~\ref{fig:fin_net}, the match between simulations (blue) and theory (orange) is remarkable.
-Even the initial transients (up to time $t=5$) towards either of the two bistable attractors is excellently captured by the theory.
-By contrast, when restricting the collective dynamics Eqs.~\eqref{eq:ndv} to the two-dimensional OA manifold by setting $\lambda \equiv0$, with initial condition $\Phi(0)=\pi R(0)-iV(0)=-v_0$, not only are the complex initial transients no longer captured, but also the dynamics (green curve in Fig.~\ref{fig:fin_net}) runs into another attractor different from the actual network dynamics.
-Note that in the OA dynamics, the width parameter $d$ of the initial uniform voltage distribution is lost, so that it is unclear whether the OA dynamics describes the network evolution from the correct initial condition ($d=1$) or even from a delta-distribution of voltages ($d=0$).
+As shown in Fig.~\ref{fig:sim}(a) and (b), the match between network simulations (violet with Cauchy noise and yellow with heterogeneous inputs) and exact theory (black) is remarkable.
+Even the complex initial transient (up to time $t\approx 8$) is excellently captured by our theory.
+By contrast, the two-dimensional OA theory cannot account for such a perfect agreement (Fig.~\ref{fig:sim}c,d).
+To begin, it is unclear how to choose the initial conditions on the OA manifold.
+In the OA theory, the width parameter $d$ of the initial uniform voltage distribution is lost, so that it is unclear whether the OA dynamics describes the network evolution from the correct initial condition ($d=1$) or even from a delta-distribution of voltages ($d=0$).